NCATSTranslator/Text-Mining-Provider-Roadmap/sample-kg/README.md

    | PR:000010159 |  | biolink:GeneProduct | | | | |
    | UBERON:0004362 |  | biolink:AnatomicalEntity | | | | |
    | xK4hbaevM6H9gBugVaY_C85QBtM | | biolink:InformationContentEntity | PMCID:PMC324396 | At E9.5 ERK5 expression was seen in the first and second branchial arch, cephalic region, somites and lateral ridge along the body wall. | start: 8, end: 12 | start: 13, end: 23 | start: 40, end: 45\|start: 57, end: 71 | CRAFT |

-## Concept cooccurrence KG
-The second knowledge graph provided by the Text Mining KP consists of a cooccurrence network where the nodes are ontology concepts and links between nodes indicate that the two concepts cooccur in the same sentence, and that these concepts cooccur together more often than by chance.

-**Coming soon: Conversion of the cooccurrence KG to KGX format is underway**

-The cooccurrence network is comprised of data from ~40k documents from the CORD19 corpus (this is a COVID19-specific collection of scientific papers) and makes use of ontology concept from 10 of the Open Biomedical Ontologies.
-The list of ontologies is available [here](https://github.com/NCATSTranslator/Text-Mining-Provider-Roadmap/blob/master/README.md).